herlo/ssh-gpg-smartcard-config/Windows.md

 First things first.
 The core of everything is GPG4Win.
 Install the latest version.
 You will also need to autostart gpg-connect-agent.exe (which comes with GPG4Win) when your computer starts.
+You can do this by creating a shortcut to

+"C:Program Files (x86)\GNU\GnuPG\gpg-connect-agent.exe" /bye

-You can do this by creating a shortcut to \"C:Program Files (x86)GNUGnuPGgpg-connect-agent.exe\" /bye and placing it in your Startup program group in your Start menu.
+and placing it in your Startup program group in your Start menu.
 Changing the Run: setting from Normal window to Minimized makes it slightly less obtrusive at login.

 If you haven't already, you will need to setup a PGP key on your NEO.